Brief Sampling of Evidence: Fully Feathered Baskets

 This basket is almost exactly as the one described in The World Encompassed.
 It is curated in the Marion Steinbach Museum and is of Pomo origin.

 Among the people most active in preserving the traditional basketry culture from this California region near Drake’s landing, were Annie Burke and Elsie Allen.
 In the mid-twentieth century, Annie Burke defied the tradition of burying all of a deceased woman’s baskets with her.
 Annie instructed her daughter, Elsie Allen, to preserve them when she died.
 Elsie did so and then began years of supplementing it with her own baskets and the many works of others.
 Because of this, many of the existing curated fully feathered baskets are due to their early efforts.

 These fully feathered baskets are of particular and significant interest to those who study Francis Drake’s 1579 New Albion claim.
 The famed baskets are beautifully colored with a striking mat of feathers which are sometimes even iridescent.
 Along with the Coast Miwok with whom Drake interacted, only four other people groups—all who resided in Northern California—made these baskets: Pomo, Lake Miwok, Wappo, and Patwin.
 These groups all lived in an area concentrated near where Drake careened his ship.
-The coastal shores of this area—inhabited only by the Coast Miwok and Pomo—range roughly from the Golden Gate north to just above the Russian River.
+The coastal shores of this area—inhabited only by the Coast Miwok and Pomo—range roughly from the Golden Gate north to Fort Bragg, California.
 This one item compels historians to identify a specific length of North American coast to refine their search for Drake’s anchorage.
 They must concentrate their efforts within that narrow area.

 This is because the earliest written account of California Indian baskets, including the fully feathered baskets, were recorded by Francis Fletcher, Drake’s chaplain.
 His description appears in the period publication of Drake’s voyage, The World Encompassed.